thestalkers/policies/sites/com-github-docs-en-github-site-policy-github-terms-for-additional-products-and-features.md

 [](#connect)Connect
 ----------

-With GitHub Connect, you can share certain features and data between your GitHub Enterprise Server instance and your GitHub Enterprise Cloud organization or enterprise account on GitHub.com.
-In order to enable GitHub Connect, you must have at least one (1) account on GitHub Enterprise Cloud or GitHub.com, and one (1) licensed instance of GitHub Enterprise Server.
+With GitHub Connect, you can share certain features and data between your GitHub Enterprise Server or GitHub AE instance and your GitHub Enterprise Cloud organization or enterprise account on GitHub.com.
+In order to enable GitHub Connect, you must have at least one (1) account on GitHub Enterprise Cloud or GitHub.com, and one (1) licensed instance of GitHub Enterprise Server or GitHub AE.
 Your use of GitHub Enterprise Cloud or GitHub.com through Connect is governed by the terms under which you license GitHub Enterprise Cloud or GitHub.com.
 Use of Personal Data is governed by the [GitHub Privacy Statement](/en/github/site-policy/github-privacy-statement).

 [](#github-enterprise-importer)GitHub Enterprise Importer
 ----------